 - a burn that affects the face, groin, feet, hands, or buttocks

-Third- and fourth-degree burns require immediate medical attention.
+Third and fourth degree burns require immediate medical attention.
 Doctors typically consider these burns to be life-threatening.
 A person should not try home remedies when the burn is this severe.

-Most people with first-degree and second-degree burns will make a full recovery in a short time.
+Most people with first degree and second degree burns will make a full recovery in a short time.

-During this time, a person should take care to keep the burn clean.
+During this period, a person should take care to keep the burn clean.
 A person should seek medical treatment if they suspect an infection, if the wound covers a large area, or if it does not heal within a reasonable amount of time.